relativisticelectron/Notes/Bitcoin  The Endgame.md

 * Any system that allows forbidden transactions will

-  A) have weak security, because the big corporations are not allowed to participate
+  a) have weak security, because the big corporations are not allowed to participate
-  B) be more decentralized than the *allowed system*, because otherwise it would not be allowed to exist
+  b) be more decentralized than the *allowed system*, because otherwise it would not be allowed to exist

-The *non-elegant* hard-fork roadmap of monero keeps A) and B), such that 2) can be preserved.
+The *non-elegant* hard-fork roadmap of monero keeps a) and b), such that 2) can be preserved.